Loyola University > School of Law > Academics > Centers, Institutes, and Programs > Rule of Law for Development Program > Financial Support

 Paul D. Coverdell Fellowships

 Eligible applicants are returned Peace Corps Volunteers through the Paul D. Coverdell Fellows program.
-The scholarship will allow for a 50% tuition award, and the Fellows will undertake an internship at a Loyola partner organization at the end of the program.
+The scholarship will allow for a 30% tuition award, and the Fellows will undertake an internship at a Loyola partner organization or academic institution at the end of the program.
 In order to be considered for the Coverdell Fellowship, applicants will need to submit their official Peace Corps Description of Service along with their application for admission.
 The Coverdell Fellows will be selected based on the relevance of their professional experience as Peace Corps Volunteers; their documented interest in pursuing a career in rule of law and development; and their academic records.
 Click here for more information about the Paul D. Coverdell Fellowship.

 RETURNING RAMBLERS SCHOLARSHIP